Mokke

+(もっけ, Mokke) is a Japanese manga series written and illustrated by Takatoshi Kumakura.
+It was serialized in Kodansha's seinen manga magazines Afternoon Season Zōkan (2000–2002) and Monthly Afternoon (2003–2009); its chapters were collected in nine tankōbon volumes.
+A 24-episode anime television series adaptation, produced by Madhouse and Tezuka Productions, was broadcast from October 2007 to March 2008.

 Plot

 The series revolves around the Hibara sisters' encounters with Japanese demons and spirits.
 The older sister, Shizuru, has the ability to see these apparitions, while the younger sister, Mizuki, has a tendency to become possessed by them.
 They live in the countryside because their parents were unable to deal with their supernatural abilities; their grandfather is an expert in such affairs.
 Through their encounters with the supernatural, Mizuki and Shizuru learn about both themselves and the world at large.